mrtbsc/BlogApp/README.md

 # blog-app
 My first app connected to an online database.
 It allows to create posts with text and images.
 It implements user authentication and authorization, as well as basic security.
+It can be accessed live [here](https://salty-plains-35347.herokuapp.com/).

 ## Motivation
 I was coursing the back-end lessons of [The Complete 2021 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/), which among other things taught me about REST apps.